ProjectAI00/open-imi/README.md

 - [MCP Client Chatbot](https://github.com/cgoinglove/mcp-client-chatbot) is licensed under the MIT License
 - [Vercel AI Chatbot](https://github.com/vercel/ai-chatbot) is licensed under the Apache License 2.0

+### What is next?

+- chat and file search.
+- multi page work flow.
+- project management page.

 Please refer to the respective repositories for more details on licensing.